idaholab/moose/modules/doc/content/application_usage/ondemand.md

 app-opt **-i input.i**
 ```

 You do not need the `app-opt -i` and you need the full path to your equivalent of `input.i`.
-The "Select File" button should open a dialog that will allow you to browse your INL HPC folder structure and manually selet your input file to prevent typos in the full path to the input file.
+The "Select File" button should open a dialog that will allow you to browse your INL HPC folder structure and manually select your input file to prevent typos in the full path to the input file.

 ## Advanced Code and Input Settings

 ### Specific Version Hash
 This option allows you to run a specific build of the herd code.
 To get a list of the different version hashes that are allowed here, you can open a terminal on the appropriate cluster and run `module spider APP` and you will be presented with multiple versions of each herd application.

-To get more information about each build... **TODO IDK**
+To get more information about each build, put `--help` or `-h` in the advanced parameters field below.
+Using the `--help` or `-h` flag will print the command help information to your output file and return.

 ### Advanced Parameters
 By default, your submission of this forms creates a basic submission command that gets submitted to the requested